CARDAMOM-framework/CARDAMOM/MANUAL/PARALLELIZATION.md

 MDF Run:

-path to CARDAMOM_MDF.exe path to .cbf.nc file path to where you want the .cbr file to be create>
+path to CARDAMOM_MDF.exe       path to .cbf.nc file        path to where you want the .cbr file to be created

 Forward Run:

 path to CARDAMOM_RUN_MODEL.exe       path to .cbf.nc file       path to created .cbr file